Joshua-Xie/cepheus/README.md

 >Integrations into Splunk (optional)

+The __optional__ items above are set in the JSON file for the Chef environment.
+For example, the Vagrant development build uses a file called vagrant.json.
+In your production environment you may name it something like production.json.

-## Prerequisites
+## Prerequisites for local build
 1. Vagrant - https://www.vagrantup.com/downloads.html  (for development or just spinning up VM version of cluster - not needed for bare metal cluster)
 2. VirtualBox - https://www.virtualbox.org/wiki/Downloads
 3. Git

 ## Instructions
 1. Fork/clone repo
-2. Navigate to `[whatever path]/cepheus/bootstrap/vms/vagrant` directory
-3. Launch Vagrant version to see how it works and to do development and testing by issuing **./CEPH_UP** command (in /bootstrap/vms/vagrant directory)
+2. Launch Vagrant version to see how it works and to do development and testing by issuing **./CEPH_UP** command in the root of this project.

 ## Process (Vagrant)
-Assuming you're in the path mentioned in #2 above.

 To start a normal build simply do the following (no proxy):

 >./CEPH_UP

-NB: If you want to test the upstream `ceph-chef` cookbook then clone that repo, make your changes, copy your cloned repo into the `cookbooks` section of the is cloned repo and then run the following command to start the build and test:
+NB: If you want to test the upstream `ceph-chef` cookbook then clone that repo, make your changes, copy your cloned repo into the `cookbooks` section of this cloned repo and then run the following command to start the build and test:

 >./CEPH_UP -d 0   <-- Run in debug mode